Reactish-State

 // Create the persist middleware,

-// you can optionally provide a `prefix` prepended to the keys in storage
+// optionally provide a `prefix` to prepend to the keys in storage

 const persistMiddleware = persist({ prefix: "myApp-" });